Lake Mahinerangi

-Lake Mahinerangi is a lake formed when a dam was built on the Waipori River for hydroelectric generation.
+Lake Mahinerangi is a lake in Otago formed when a dam was built on the Waipori River for hydroelectric generation.
 The lake is 35 km to the west of Dunedin in New Zealand's South Island.
 Construction of the dam started in 1903 and since 1907, power has been produced.

 Naming

-The lake was named for Dorothy Kathleen Mahinerangi Burnett.
-She was the daughter of William Burnett, who was mayor of Dunedin in 1911 and 1912.
+The lake was named on 17 May 1911 for Olive Mahinerangi Burnett, daughter of William Burnett, who was mayor of Dunedin in 1911.
+Burnett's wife was Māori and their daughter's middle name means "white daughter of heaven".
 The lake has a maximum length of 12 km, and lies on the western side of Maungatua, above and to the west of the Berwick Forest.
 It is surrounded by farmland, tussock grasslands, and plantation forest.

 Hydro-electric development

 The tributaries of the Waipori River are in the Lammerlaw Range.
 The river descends gradually until the Waipori Gorge, where it suddenly drops 222 m in approximately 4,000 m.
 This makes the gorge an ideal site for a hydro-electric scheme.
 The first proposals to develop the river for hydro-electric generation were prepared in 1900, for powering gold mining dredges.
 However, the plans were eventually altered to supply power to Dunedin city and surrounding districts.
 Construction began in early 1903.

 The generating plant commenced operation on 27 April 1907.
 Electricity was transmitted to Halfway Bush substation in Dunedin via two 33 kV lines.
 However, there was no storage built into the original scheme, and in the first year of operation, low flows in the river led to constraints on the generating capacity.
 Between 1907 and 1913, some storage lakes were created on tributaries, including an early concrete arch dam on Pioneer Creek.

 There was opposition from gold mining interests that blocked the development of storage capacity on the Waipori River itself, because Waipori Flat was still being actively mined.
 In 1920, the Dunedin City Corporation Empowering Act was successfully pushed through Parliament, against opposition from mining interests, to enable the use of the Waipori River as a hydro-electric reservoir.

 The first dam was built in 1923, and later raised, but ultimately had to be abandoned because of inadequate foundations.
 A second Empowering Act of 1924 enabled another dam to be built further downstream, with work beginning in 1927, and completing in 1931.
 Lake Mahinerangi was formed by this new 20.4 m high dam, and an additional powerhouse of 3,000 kW capacity was commissioned.
 The new lake submerged the mining township of Waipori.

 The Mahinerangi Dam was completed to its final height of 33.5 m in 1946.
 By 1955, two more generating stations had been built downstream from the original powerhouse.
 There have been further replacements and additions to generating capacity between the 1960s and 1980s.

 The Waipori hydro-electric scheme includes a network of four dams and power stations and produces a maximum output of 84 MW.